AccumulateNetwork/accumulate-docs/setup/node-setup-using-binaries.md

 * Experience using the command line.&#x20;
 * Basic knowledge about Accumulate.&#x20;
 * Creation of an `accumulate` user account (it is NOT recommended to run as `root`!).&#x20;
-* Knowledge of how to manage the specific firewall implemenation running on your machine.&#x20;
+* Knowledge of how to manage the specific firewall implementation running on your machine.&#x20;
 * A copy of the `accumulated` binary, preferably built from source.&#x20;

 N.B.
 If you are intending to run a production mainnet validator it is not advisable to install compilers and build the binary on the same system.